all you need to pack for giving birth at the hospital.

 - Diplomas for any parent who has a Master's Degree or higher (if you wish to have your qualification initials included on the birth certificate)

-* It is recommended to get your birth certificates and marriage certificate translated into German.
+* It is recommended and sometimes requested to get your birth certificates and marriage certificate translated into German.
 Again you could check this with the Standesamt beforehand

-- Loose gown or T-shirt to give birth in
+- Loose cotton gown / beach dress / long T-Shirt to give birth in

 - Something warm for after labor e.g. cardigan

 - Drinks (water, often fizzy, will likely be nearby during labor, but if you want any other drinks, make sure to bring it with you - Coke might be a good idea)

 - Hair tie